 - Re-entered the U.S. with advance parole

 In the case of immediate relatives, there is an unlimited number of immigrant visas available.
 This means that the there is a short wait to get a green card.
-Learn more about the steps to immigrate a family member in Overview of the U.S. Immigrant Visa Process.
+Learn more about the steps to immigrate a family member in family-based immigration.

 Risks of Advance Parole